accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Identify the features available (apart from the oral communication feature) that are based on listening to information or issuing commands, for example :
+1. Identify the features available (apart from the oral communication feature) that are based on listening to information or issuing commands, for example
-	- voicemail ;
+	- voicemail;
-	- an automatic switchboard (e.g. one that requires you to say a number between 1 and 4 to be redirected to a service) ;
+	- an automatic switchboard (e.g. one that requires you to say a number between 1 and 4 to be redirected to a service);
 	- or any other interactive voice server.
 1. Check that:
-	- that the information is available without having to listen or speak ;
+	- that the information is available without having to listen or speak;
 	- that the actions can be carried out without having to listen or speak, or that there is an alternative to the functionality that can be used without having to listen or speak.
 1. If this is the case, the criterion is validated.

 ##### Correspondences {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03) : *6.4 Alternatives to voice-based services*.
+- EN 301 549 V3.2.1 (2021-03) *6.4 Alternatives to voice-based services*.

 #### [Criterion 15.11](#crit-15-11) [AA] For each [two-way voice communication](glossaire.md#two-way-voice-communication-application) application that has real-time video, is the quality of the video sufficient? {id="crit-15-11"}

 **[Test 15.11.1](#test-15-11-1):** For each two-way spoken communication application that has real-time video, are the following conditions met? {id="test-15-11-1"}
-- The video resolution is at least [QVGA](glossaire.md#qvga) ;
+- The video resolution is at least [QVGA](glossaire.md#qvga);
 - The frame rate is at least 20 frames per second;
 - The time lag between the video and the spoken word must not exceed 100 ms.